SISCO

 01.

-To describe who is using these sites, how people use them, what helps or hinders the use of these sites, and how these sites could be improved from the perspective of the people who use them
+To describe who is using inhalation sites, how people use them, what helps or hinders the use of these sites, and how they could be improved from the perspective of the people who use them.

 02.

-Measure client and health system outcomes associated with regular use of these sites.
+Measure client and health system outcomes associated with use of these sites.

 03.